rks101/eglinux/README.md

 - Mobile phone/tablet: Android, iOS
 - Other devices (TV, digital assistants): ChromeOS, webOS, embedded/real-time operating systems

 An Operating System can be viewed from two important perspectives: the **kernel**, which forms the core of the OS and manages system resources and hardware, and the **shell**, which provides an interface through which users can interact with the OS.
-A shell may provide a Command-Line Interface (CLI), allowing users to enter commands as text input.
-On a laptop or desktop with a Graphical User Interface (GUI), a terminal emulator provides the environment in which a shell such as Bash, Zsh, or PowerShell can run.
+The shell is a program interpreting commands continuously.
+A Command-Line Interface (CLI) or a Graphical User Interface (GUI) are interface paradigms.
+On a laptop or desktop with GUI, a terminal emulator provides the environment in which a shell such as Bash, Zsh, or PowerShell can run.

-So, when you use a terminal, a simplified view of command-line interaction is:
+So, when you use a terminal application, a simplified view of command-line interaction is:

 **User → Terminal → Shell → System Calls → Kernel → Hardware**